UNITED STATES MEDICAL STUDENTS & GRADUATES:

 - Three letters of recommendation minimum (preferably from Orthopaedic Surgeons).
 Additional letters are accepted

-- USMLE Step I & II results
+- USMLE Step I & II results (Step II must be completed in order to obtain a Massachusetts Limited License)

 - Personal statement